medizininformatik-initiative/clinical-cohort-definition-language/docs/documentation.md

 The previous introduced elements {A}, {B} and {C} are representative for different criteria.
 Each criterion represents a unique medical concept, which is identified by its *termCodes*.
 A criterion can have multiple term codes if they are synonymous and mapped identically.
 Which can be further specified by applying a value filter.

+## Negation

+Each criterion directly contained in *inclusionCriteria* or *exclusionCriteria* can be negated by setting its *negated* field to `true` (default `false`).

+A negated criterion is fulfilled when no resource matches its *context*, *termCodes*, *valueFilter*, *attributeFilters* and *timeRestriction* combined, i.e. the resource does not exist.
+This differs from negating a comparator (like `ne` on a *quantity-comparator* value filter): a `ne` comparator still requires a matching resource to exist with a different value, whereas a negated criterion is satisfied by the absence of any matching resource.

+Negation is only available on criteria directly within *inclusionCriteria*/*exclusionCriteria*.
+Criteria referenced through an attribute filter of type "reference" cannot be negated.

 ## Term Code